View Other Content

 2010 - We faced SL Benfica for the tenth time in European competition, a joint club record along with Chelsea.
 We overcame a first leg deficit in our UEFA Europa League Quarter-final by winning 4-1 at Anfield.
 Dirk Kuyt headed us in front from a corner before Lucas Leiva bagged the second.
 Fernando Torres then struck a brace either side of Óscar Cardozo’s consolation, so becoming the first red ever to net twice in four consecutive home games.

 1970 - A testimonial match was staged for Gerry Byrne with the reds drawing 8-8 with an All Star XI at Anfield.
-Bobby Graham, Chris Lawler and Ian St. John each netted braces, with Roger Hunt and Willie Stevenson also on target.
-Steve Heighway played his first reds game, and was so unfamiliar with his surroundings that he asked a member of the opposition which end was the Kop!
+Bobby Graham, Chris Lawler and Ian St. John each netted a brace, with Roger Hunt and Willie Stevenson also on target.
+Steve Heighway played his first reds game and was so unfamiliar with his surroundings that he asked a member of the opposition which end was the Kop!

 Sammy starts off with a bang